Wind River Alpine Lakes Traverse

 DATE

-Expedition Itinerary: Wind River Range Traverse
+Expedition Itinerary: Wind River Traverse

 Primary Objective: end-to-end traverse